 For the student who is not preparing for admission to a graduate school in psychology, courses in the major program can be selected to provide marketable skills for entry-level positions in work settings such as business and industry (e.g., employee selection, marketing, personnel) or in the human service fields (e.g., community mental health, criminal justice, social services, health psychology).

 Sociology is the study of people in groups ranging in size and intimacy from dyads, to families, to entire societies.
 Because sociology has many areas of specialization, it can prepare majors for a variety of career options.
 Fields in which recent sociology graduates are working include law enforcement, healthcare, management, personnel, public relations, marketing, social research, and social work.
 Others have gone on to law school or graduate study in sociology, social work, or public policy.
 Career prospects are very good for people with master's and doctoral degrees in sociology and social work.

 Sociology is a flexible major ideally suited for students seeking a double major or an interdisciplinary major combining sociology with another area.
 Students obtain firsthand experience in qualitative and quantitative research, and gain "real world" experience through internships.
-Faculty members are experienced in arranging these opportunities.

 The sociology minor is designed to give freedom of choice among departmental courses, allowing students to specialize in a topic area such as crime and deviance, or to seek a broad overview of the field.
 Both the major and the minor can be tailored to the career objectives of the individual, and students from other majors will find a number of courses relevant to their career interests.